kalmanh/ziptedu/README.md

 * latitude
 * longitude

 These attributes may be empty if not applicable to the specific location returned.
-Each lookup has a synchronous and asynchronous function signature.

 ### .zipcode(zipcode)
 Lookup data by 5 digit zipcode (the argument can be either an integer or a string)